Malta Travel Info: All Your Questions Answered

 Does the city have a metro or train system?

-Malta keeps it simple.
-Buses and ferries are your main public transport options.
+Buses, taxis and ferries are your main public transport options.
+There is no metro in Malta.

 What is the best way to get from the airport to the city?

 You’ve got choices.
-If you want comfort, take a white taxi or use a ride-hailing app like Uber.
-Bolt or eCabs.
+If you want comfort, take a white taxi or use a ride-hailing app like Uber, Bolt or eCabs.
 They’re usually cheaper than white taxis.
 It’ll cost you around 12-14 euros to get to Valletta or Sliema.
-You’ll pay more in St. Paul’s Bay or Mellieha.
+You’ll pay more in Bugibba or Mellieha.

 Is it expensive to take a taxi?